aolenevme/ultimate-javascript/this-function/questions.md

 - What is `this`?
 - What is the context losing?
 Can you give an example?
 - What is the difference between function expression and arrow function?
 How can the arrow function not be applied?
+- How does `this` work within arrow functions?
+Can you give several examples?